Chris Wolstenholme

 Christopher Tony Wolstenholme (born 2 December 1978) is an English musician.
 He is the bassist and backing vocalist for the rock band Muse.
 He combines bass guitar with effects and synthesisers to create overdriven fuzz bass tones, a motif of many Muse songs.
-He sang lead on two songs he wrote from Muse's sixth album, The 2nd Law (2012).
+He wrote and sang lead vocals from two songs from Muse's sixth album, The 2nd Law (2012).
 In 2024, Wolstenholme launched a solo project, Chromes.

 Early life

 Chris Wolstenholme grew up in the English town of Rotherham before moving to Teignmouth, Devon, where he played drums for a post-punk band.
-He met guitarist Matt Bellamy and drummer Dominic Howard from another band while both bands rehearsed in the same building.
-Bellamy and Howard convinced Wolstenholme to take up bass and start a new band with them, initially called Rocket Baby Dolls.
+His father worked in the coal industry.
+Wolstenholme met the guitarist Matt Bellamy and the drummer Dominic Howard while their bands rehearsed in the same building.
+Bellamy and Howard convinced Wolstenholme to take up bass and start a band with them, initially called Rocket Baby Dolls.
 The band was renamed Muse in 1994.

-The members of Muse played in separate school bands during their stay at Teignmouth Community College in the early 1990s.
-Bellamy successfully auditioned for Howard's band, Carnage Mayhem, becoming the singer and songwriter.
-They asked Wolstenholme, at that time the drummer for the band Fixed Penalty, to join as the bassist; he agreed and took up bass lessons.

 Musicianship

 Wolstenholme's basslines are a central motif of many Muse songs.
-Rather than simply playing root notes, his basslines often perform a lead role, such as in the 2003 song "Hysteria".
-He combines bass guitar with effects and synthesisers to create overdriven tones.
-He typically splits his bass guitar signal into multiple amps and blends the results: one playing a clean tone, another distorted with a Big Muff pedal, and a third distorted with an Animato pedal.
-Like Bellamy, Wolstenholme uses touch-screen controllers built into his instruments to control synthesisers and effects including Kaoss Pads and Digitech Whammy pedals.
+Rather than playing root notes, his basslines often perform a lead role, such as in the 2003 song "Hysteria".
+He processes his bass guitar with effects (such as distortion and octavers) and combines them with synthesisers.
+He typically splits his guitar signal into multiple Marshall amplifiers — one without distortion, another distorted with a Big Muff pedal, and a third distorted with an Animato pedal — and blends the results.
+Like Bellamy, Wolstenholme uses touch-screen controllers built into his guitars to control synthesisers and effects including Kaoss Pads and Digitech Whammy pedals.

 Wolstenholme mostly plays with his fingers, rather than a plectrum, as he prefers the sound for most songs.
 According to the producer Rich Costey, who has worked with Muse on several occasions, "His finger strength is staggering ...
 He hits the strings really goddamn hard.
 It sounds that way because that's the way he plays."
-Wolstenholme wrote and sang lead vocals on two Muse songs, "Liquid State" and "Save Me", from their sixth album, The 2nd Law (2012).
+On their 2009 song "Undisclosed Desires", he played slap bass.
+Wolstenholme wrote and sang lead vocals on "Liquid State" and "Save Me" on Muse's sixth album, The 2nd Law (2012).

+Other work

 Wolstenholme played bass on Moriaty's 2015 single "Bones".
 He also contributed to Rick Parfitt's posthumous solo album Over and Out (2018).
 In August 2024, Wolstenholme announced a solo project, Chromes, and released the singles "Imaginary World" and "The Good Life".